raphael-abreu/amazon-autocomplete/README.md

 mkt | `int` | No | Magic value that defines, along with locale, from what language we should return our results.
 Default: `1`

-### How to find mkt
+### How to find this `mkt` value?
 Go to the amazon domain on your country.
 Open the network tab on chrome dev tools (or similar) and start typing on the amazon search bar.
 You will see the entire request parameters and something as `&mkt=NUMBER`.
+Copy that number and pass it as option for this plugin.

 ### Events